tonihm96/fetch-client/README.md

 # FetchClient

-A robust, strongly-typed, and feature-rich wrapper around the native Fetch API.
-Built with TypeScript, it provides a powerful toolkit for modern web applications, including an interceptor system (hooks), automatic retries with exponential backoff, timeout management, and immutable state handling.
+A TypeScript wrapper for the native Fetch API.
+This library implements standard HTTP client features such as interceptors, automatic retries, and timeout management on top of the browser's native capabilities.

 ![License MIT](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)
 ![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=for-the-badge&logo=typescript&logoColor=white)

-> **⚠️ Educational Project**: This library was developed as a comprehensive study project to deepen my understanding of HTTP client architectures, design patterns and TypeScript generics.
-While fully functional and tested, its primary purpose is academic.
+> **Note**: This is an educational project.
+It was created to study HTTP client architectures, design patterns, and TypeScript generics.
+While the code is tested and functional, it is primarily intended for academic and learning purposes.

-## Features
+## Key Functionality

-- **Type-Safe**: Built entirely in TypeScript with generics for request and response bodies.
+- **TypeScript Support**: Uses generics for request and response body typing.
-- **Hooks System**: Powerful `beforeRequest` and `afterResponse` interceptors to modify requests or inspect responses.
+- **Interceptors**: Supports `beforeRequest` and `afterResponse` hooks.
-- **Automatic Retries**: Configurable retry logic with exponential backoff and custom predicates.
+- **Retry Logic**: Implements exponential backoff and configurable retry predicates.
-- **Timeout Handling**: Built-in support for request timeouts using `AbortController`.
+- **Timeouts**: Wraps `AbortController` to handle request timeouts.
-- **Stream Safety**: Smart detection of locked `ReadableStream` bodies to prevent unsafe retries.
+- **Stream Handling**: Checks for locked `ReadableStream` bodies before retrying.
-- **Event Driven**: Listen to events like `onDefaultsChanged` to react to configuration updates.
-- **Immutable Defaults**: Configuration state is frozen and merged intelligently to prevent side effects by external mutations.
+- **Configuration**: Allows runtime updates to default headers and settings (immutable state).
-- **HTTP Shortcuts**: Semantic methods for `get`, `post`, `put`, `delete`, `patch`, etc.
+- **Shortcuts**: Helper methods for standard HTTP verbs (`get`, `post`, `put`, `delete`, etc.).

 ## Installation